Overcoming Faulty Thinking

 Anxiety is defined as a painful uneasiness of the mind caused by fear of danger or misfortune.
-It causes an abnormal and overwhelming sense of apprehension, often marked by sweating, tension, and an increased pulse.
+It produces an abnormal and overwhelming sense of apprehension, often marked by sweating, tension, and an increased pulse.

 Often, self-doubt about one's capacity to cope with certain situations prompts anxiety.
 These

-types of apprehensions can stem from childhood traumas and fears even if a person does not remember the individual circumstances or instances.
+types of apprehensions can stem from childhood traumas and fears, even if a person does not remember the individual circumstances or instances.
 It still plagues their present-day life with overwhelming waves of anxiety.

 Her realization that she cannot overcome this trial on her own is correct.
 Self-help techniques offer no lasting remedy.
 Whatever the source of the original trouble, the problem can always be traced back to one root issue: the frailty of the human spirit.